FAQs About Real-Estate Representation

 Some useful information on selecting an agent - and why it's important to do so!

 The purchase or sale of a home is one of the most important and financially-critical decisions a person can make.
 Buyers and sellers not only need, but deserve top-drawer representation at every step of the process.
 An experienced and diligent agent can make the difference between a disastrous decision or one that will enhance your lifestyle positively and joyfully.
 Agent competence isn’t just responsive, courteous service — it involves significant knowledge, experience, networking, detail orientation, and competent negotiation skills.
 An excellent agent will provide guidance while respecting your wishes and will seek maximum benefit to his or her client while minimizing potential litigious situations.
-I am a full time agent and personally closed over 45 transactions in 2016; I take my responsibility to you seriously.
+I am a full time agent and I take my responsibility to you seriously.
 Every facet of your transaction will be personally handled by me with the same care and diligence I would provide a family member.

 Yes, it’s true: it’s a buyer’s market for realtors!
 Mention aloud that you’re property-shopping and you’re likely to be inundated with referrals, business cards and friends calling in old favors.
 The sale or purchase of a home is far too important to risk sub-standard representation — your financial well-being and your lifestyle depend on it.
 Although our heart often tells us to let Cousin Dwight help us out, our head should remind us that experience, commitment and skills are critical.